LordAlucard90/Angular-Tutorial/13 - Authentication/readme.md

 ## Auth Guard

-An auth guard with an automatically redirect to the login page can be easily implemeted in this way:
+An auth guard with an automatically redirect to the login page can be easily implemented in this way:
 ```typescript
 @Injectable({ providedIn: 'root' })
 export class AuthGuard implements CanActivate {